This post is sponsored by YNAB. Teaching you how to budget and how to stick to your budget.

 What are your biggest budgeting struggles?
 Have you been budgeting for some time now, or are you a brand new budgeter?
 I’d love to hear from you!

 This post was sponsored by YNAB (You Need A Budget).
 All opinions expressed are my own.
 Providing you with an easy to use budgeting system for everyone looking to get back in control of their finances, YNAB offers a flexible and affordable budget system.
-Try them for free here.
+Try them here.

 5 Common Financial Mistakes People Make + How to Avoid Them

 8 Ways to Lower Your Monthly Expenses By Over $500

 6 Ways to Save Money When You’re a Natural Spender